Azure/Azureml-ResponsibleAI-Preview/README.md

 # Azure Machine Learning Responsible AI Toolbox - Private Preview

-Welcome to the private preview for the new Responsible AI dashboard in Azure Machine Learning (AzureML) SDK and studio.
+Welcome to the private preview for the new Responsible AI toolbox in Azure Machine Learning (AzureML) SDK and studio.
 The following is a guide for you to onboard to the new capabilities.
 For questions, please contact mithigpe@microsoft.com.

 ## What is this new feature?